getsolus/ypkg/man/package.yml.5.md

     If in doubt, omit this option where possible.

+* `mancompress` [boolean]

+    By default, this key is disabled.
+Enables compression of man/info pages using gzip at the maximum compression level, to decrease the installed size of the package on disk.
+Disabled by default as it generally increases the size of eopkg file(s) due to xz having a hard time compressing pre-compressed gzip files.
+Only enable when it significantly reduces the installed size of a package on disk without sacrificing eopkg size too much.

 * `debug` [boolean]

     By default, this key is enabled, and as a result `ypkg-build(1)` will